/150

 The sea swarms with strange and curious animals prowling about in the dark, some with long feelers and some with ling limbs like stills.
 Then, there are the cuttle fishes and true fishes stealing along.
 Certain kinds here are blind.
 They depend upon great feelers to get about and capture food

 In the blackness of the deep sea many animals produce their own lights.
 This light may attract other fishes wanted fir food.
 But some deep-sea fishes have very large eyes so as to see in the clear light that they themselves make.
 Some of these animals have been brought up by dredgers at night and it is said that on these occasions “they gave off flashes of light, beside which the twenty torches used for working light were pale.”
-Some of these animals were carried into the laboratory where the lights were
+Some of these animals were carried into the laboratory where the lights were turned out.
+These creatures threw out brilliant jets of fire which changed from red to orange.
+Other shed green lights.

 The strongest haunts of life are in the deep sea, by which is meant the floor of the deepest part of the ocean and the layers of dark water near the floor.
 Life is found six miles below the surface where the water pressure is enormous more than 6000 pounds to the square inch.
 It is very cold there always about zero.
 It is also absolutely dark except for the fitful gleams of some fishes which, like fireflies, give out light of their own.
 It is too deep and dark for any plants to grow because paints need light, but no depth it seems, is too great for animal life